clirdlf/ndsa.org/meetings.md

 The National Digital Stewardship Alliance is a consortium of more than 220 organizations committed to the long-term preservation and stewardship of digital information and cultural heritage, for the benefit of present and future generations.
 Digital Preservation 2018 ([#digipres18](https://twitter.com/search?q=%23digipres18&src=typd)) will help to chart future directions for both the NDSA and digital stewardship, and is expected to be a crucial venue for intellectual exchange, community-building, development of best practices, and national-level agenda-setting in the field.

 The conference will be held at the beautiful [M Resort](http://www.themresort.com/), just outside of Las Vegas, NV.
 The NDSA strives to create a safe, accessible, welcoming, and inclusive event, and will operate under the DLF Forum’s [Code of Conduct](https://www.diglib.org/forums/2016forum/code-of-conduct/).

 ### Sponsorship Opportunities

 Is your organization interested in becoming a sponsor of #digipres18 or the DLF Forum?
-Take a look at our  [sponsorship opportunities](https://forum2018.diglib.org/sponsorship-opportunities/) and please [get in touch](mailto:lkwasigroch@clir.org) if you would like more information.
+Take a look at our  [sponsorship opportunities](https://forum2018.diglib.org/sponsorship-opportunities/) and please contact [lkwasigroch@clir.org](mailto:lkwasigroch@clir.org) if you would like more information.

 ### #DigiPres18 Planning Committee Members